-- Azure Flute: See its own section.
+See its own section.

 Would have been used to carry the items found in the underground.
 In the final game, the underground menu serves this purpose.

 This item figures into the Stark Mountain events, but is only handled by NPCs.
-Like all of Generation IV's key items, this hangs around forever and ever in newer games... ...until it's finally obtainable in Pokémon Black 2 and White 2.
+Like all of Generation IV's key items, this hung around forever and ever in newer games...until it was finally made obtainable in Pokémon Black 2 and White 2.

-Cyrus uses this as a part of his ultimate scheme, but the player never gets ahold of it.
+Cyrus uses this as a part of his ultimate scheme, but the player never gets a hold of it.

 "It lists the rules for holding battles.
 For linked battles, you may choose which set of rules you wish to use."

 "A tiny bag that can hold ten Seals for decorating Poké Balls."

 "The ticket required for sailing on the ferry S.S.
 Anne.
 It has a drawing of a ship on it."

 Early Great Marsh (0x00DF)

-Jubilife Condominiums 3rd and 4th floors
+Jubilife Condominiums 3rd and 4th Floors

-Unused Sunyshore house
+Unused Sunyshore House